aces/apptainer-squashfs-support/build_simg/README.md

 # How to build a container image file suitable for accessing squashfs files

-Accessing SquashFS files as a non-privileged user is accomplished through a Singularity container.
+Accessing SquashFS files as a non-privileged user is accomplished through a Apptainer container.
 The image for that container doesn't need to include anything particular if one just wants to enter it interactively and work from within the container.